Katze719/new-world-stamina-checker/README.md

 - Level numbers display automatically in user nicknames
 - Track individual progress and compete on server-wide leaderboards
 - Rewards both active chatters and voice participants
+- Daily streak system with XP multipliers for consistent activity

 ### 📊 **Activity Analytics**
 Detailed tracking and visualization of server activity: